Learning Decision Trees Recurrently Through Communication: Related Work

-\myparagraph{Multi-Agent Communication.} Learning to communicate in a multi-agent setting has gained interest with the emergence of deep reinforcement learning \cite{FoersterAFW16, HavrylovT17, LazaridouHTC18, CaoLLLTC18, JiangL18, DasGRBPRP19, Corona19}.
-For instance, image reference games are used to study the emergence of language~\cite{LazaridouHTC18} and how agents can learn to communicate more effectively even when concepts are being misunderstood~\cite{Corona19}.
-Most related to our work, \cite{FoersterAFW16} propose the use of an agent that composes a message of categorical symbols and another agent that uses the information in these messages to solve a referential game.
-For discrete symbols, they also rely on the Gumbel-softmax estimator, but, in contrast to our model, the focus is not on explainability, i.e., it does not allow the fine-grained introspection.
+Image reference games are used to study the emergence of language~\cite{LazaridouHTC18} and effectiveness in communication also when concepts are being misunderstood~\cite{Corona19}. \cite{HavrylovT17} propose an agent that composes a message of categorical symbols to another agent that uses the information in these messages to solve a referential game.
+Our model in contrast allows both to learn a communication protocol from scratch or use human-understandable concepts as a vocabulary.

-\myparagraph{Explainability.} The importance of explanations for an end-user has been studied from the psychological perspective~\cite{lombrozo2012, Miller19}, showing that humans use explanations as a guidance for learning and understanding by building inferences and seeking propositions or judgments that enrich their prior knowledge about the goal in question.